mvolkmann/blog/src/swift/SwiftPackageManager.md

 - In the "Dependency Rule" dropdown, select one of the following options where the repository tags are semantic version numbers:

-  - Version: Up to Next Major - latest tag with a specified major version
+  - Version: Up to Next Major -
+    latest tag with a specified major version (most common)
-  - Version: Up to Next Minor - latest tag with a specified major.minor version
+  - Version: Up to Next Minor -
+    latest tag with a specified major.minor version
   - Version: Range - latest tag in a specified range
   - Version: Exact - specific tag
   - Branch: latest commit on a specific branch